barrwani/barrwani.github.io/_projects/(0) Corelink.md

 - Working to improve and implement functionality, as well as rewrite existing documentation/writing new documentation

-- Workign on integrating Corelink API into Unreal Engine 5
+- Working on integrating the Corelink API into Unreal Engine 5

 - Heading a prospective Godot Engine Corelink Client/Plugin, leading preliminary research and development.

 - Collaborating with researchers and students and implementing desired changes, fixes, and functionality, as well as assisting API usage.

+## Tasks

+- Completely rewrote outdated documentation to represent most recent version of Corelink (DONE)

+- Integrating Corelink API into UE5 (In Progress)

+- Drafting plans for Godot Engine Client/Plugin (In Progress)